couchbaselabs/cboperator-hol/eks/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.144-b01, mixed mode)
 ```

-We are ready to write few thousand documents into our _default_ bucket by using jar file we downloaded before.
+We are ready to write a few thousand documents into our _default_ bucket by using the jar file we downloaded before.
 Here is the command to use:

 ```
 $ java -jar cbloadgen.jar -t 10 -d 1000 -h localhost -u Administrator \